The 2022 season will be between late July and early October

 Three Springs

-As winter starts to end, the hills of Three Springs Western Australia are a beautiful sight.
+As winter starts to end, the rolling hills around Three Springs Western Australia are a beautiful sight.
 The rolling hillsides, vast paddocks and yellow wildflowers make for perfect photo opportunities for tourists looking to explore this part of Western Australia.

 This small town in the Goldfields region is renowned for its picturesque townscape and old-style wheat silos and offers plenty to do.